 Paul Tafelski: I know and that happens to a lot of people.
 This gets back to what you talked about before about people who feel bad and just want to throw themselves on the mercy of the court.
 These are the kinds of ramifications they don’t even think about then yet, are becoming more and more of a problem.

 They just want to get it over, right.
 Especially if they think they’re just going to get a fine then in their minds they think the case is over well guess what, it’s not.
 It’s on your record forever.

 We can try to get it off your record but we don’t know for sure that we can get it off your record or keep it off your record but it’s worth your while to try and figure it out and see what can be done.
 Don’t just rush to the end point.
 You’ve got to be thinking about years ahead, you can’t just be thinking about next week.

 Interviewer: Is there a look back period where a second offense is considered to be a first offense again?

-Paul Tafelski: That applies in drunk driving cases so in drunk driving cases a second offence within seven years of the first one is considered a second offence.
+Paul Tafelski: That applies in drunk driving cases so in drunk driving cases a second offense within seven years of the first one is considered a second offense.
 A third offense any time in your life time is a felony.
 That’s probably the best example of where the look period applies.